 4.Kodai-ji Zen Temple (高台寺)

-Passing through Yasaka shrine, You will meet beautiful stone pavement which is called “Nenenomichi”.
-In the middle of tasteful street, Kodaiji is located.
+Passing through the Yasaka shrine, You will meet beautiful stone pavement which is called “Nenenomichi”.
+In the middle of the tasteful street, Kodaiji is located.
 Inside of Kodaiji, there are various Important Cultural Property.
-Hideyoshi and Nene’s statue enshrined in Otamaya. ”Garyoro” is the famous steps with roof.
-You also enjoy nice garden designed by Kobori Ensyu along with “Kangetsudai”.
+Hideyoshi and Nene’s statue enshrined in Otamaya. ”Garyoro” is the famous step with the roof.
+You also enjoy a nice garden designed by Kobori Ensyu along with “Kangetsudai”.

 Which is Nene’s favorite place.
 After Hideyoshi passed away, I wonder if Nene might have thought Hideyoshi looking at the moon there.

-Opposite side of Kodaiji, you can see“Entokuin”.
-This is graceful gold lacquer interior, and then common name is “ Makiedera” or gold lacquer temple.
+On the opposite side of Kodaiji, you can see“Entokuin”.
+This is a graceful gold lacquer interior, and then a common name is “ Makiedera” or gold lacquer temple.
 You also enjoy the changing of the four seasons in “Kitaniwa” or north garden.